Marina the Monk: Legend

 At the age of forty, Marinos became ill, and died three days later.
 The abbot ordered that Marinos' body be cleaned, clothes changed, and body transferred to the church for funeral prayers.
-While fulfilling these tasks, the monks discovered that Marinos was, in fact, born female.
+While fulfilling these tasks, the monks discovered that Marinos was, in fact, female.
 This made them very distressed.
 The monks informed the abbot, who came to Marinos' side and wept bitterly for the wrongs done.
 The abbot then called for the inn keeper and informed him that Marinos was a woman.
 The inn keeper went to where the body lay and also wept for the pain and suffering which he had unjustly brought upon Marinos.
 During the funeral prayers, one of the monks, who was blind in one eye, is said to have received full sight again after he touched the dead monk's body.
-It was also believed that God allowed a devil to torment the inn keeper's daughter and the soldier, and that this caused them to travel to where the saint was buried, where they confessed their iniquity in front of everyone and asked for forgiveness.
+It was also believed that God allowed a devil to torment the inn keeper's daughter and the soldier, and that this caused them to travel to where the saint was buried, where they confessed their indiscretion in front of everyone and asked for forgiveness.

 Veneration

 Marina is venerated in the Eastern Orthodox Churches and the Coptic Orthodox Church.
-Today, Coptic Orthodox Christians say that Marina's body is kept at Saint Mary Church and has not decomposed.
+Today, Coptic Orthodox Christians claim that Marina's body is kept at Saint Mary Church and has not decomposed.
 It is displayed to the public on Marina's feast day, on Mesra 15.

 In 2022, Marina was officially added to the Episcopal Church liturgical calendar with a feast day on 17 June.

-Marina the Monk is also honored among the Druze, among whom she is called "Al-Sitt Sha'wani'", the shrine of "Al-Sitt Sha'wani'" is located in the region of Amiq on the slopes of Mount Barouk (Jebel el-Barouk) to the east, overlooking the Bekaa Valley and offering views of the much higher Mount Hermon to the south.
+Marina the Monk is also honoured among the Druze, who call her "Al-Sitt Sha'wani'".
+The shrine of "Al-Sitt Sha'wani'" is located in Amiq on the slopes of Mount Barouk (Jebel el-Barouk) to the east, overlooking the Bekaa Valley and offering views of the much higher Mount Hermon to the south.

+Legacy

+Marinos is often called, (or compared to) a transgender man.
+He is considered a part of LGBTQ+ history and has gained recent attention especially among Christians, the LGBTQ+ community, and LGBTQ+ Christians.